FCARRILLOM/ARTranslateApp/README.md

 # ARTranslateApp

 This app serves as a language translator.
-It plans to break the language barrier.
+Its goal is to break the language barrier.
 Once it listens to foreign speech, it will translate it a chosen language and display the equivalent message to the user.
 It will display the text using Spritz reading so the user can read it faster in real time.

 Use cases:
 - Traveling